 One 30 mg

-Pill Twice a Day1
+Pill Twice a Day

 The recommended dose is 30 mg twice daily, before the morning and evening meals.1